h44se/sf_guild_helper_discord_bot/README.md

 Von 50 Mitgliedern wurden nur 47 erkannt.
 Es fehlten: Karondor, TankHulk, Lasresvese
 ```

+Important: Since the addition of the fightadditionalplayers header inside the fight request, the player with the highest level will not be in this list if your guild is strong enough and he does not need to fight.
+For this reason we store the player with the highest level additionally to all players when using /savemembers and using this info in /checkfight if ignore is set to true.
+This is kinda experimental at this point because i'm not entierly sure how the game handles this when multiple players will have the same level.. but i am optimistic that the current solution is also suitable for this

 # checkhistory
 Just a small helper command for myself to check how often people were not able to press two fucking buttons..
 Input is a .txt file which looks like this: